How Does a Heat Pump Work?

 As a result, the heat pump works harder to make up for the difference between outdoor and indoor temperatures, which results in more electricity consumption.

-However, when opening windows remains implausible, installing a supplemental heating system can help heat pumps work even in freezing temperatures.
+Installing an auxiliary heating system can help heat pumps work even in freezing temperatures.